sgmurphy/wordpress-plugins/wordfence-login-security/readme.txt

 3. Configuration options include XML-RPC protection and login page CAPTCHA.

 == Changelog ==

+= 1.1.10 - March 11, 2024 =
+* Change: Removed the extra site link from the CAPTCHA verification email message to avoid confusion with the verify link
+* Change: CAPTCHA verification when enabled now additionally applies to 2FA logins (may send an email verification on low scores) and no longer reveals whether a user exists for the submitted account credentials (credit: Raxis)

 = 1.1.9 - February 14, 2024 =
 * Fix: Fixed an issue where user profiles with a selected locale different from the site itself could end up loading the site's locale instead